NEP Group: NEP's BSI Team Releases the World's Smallest Ultra-Low Latency UHD Wireless Video Transmitter, The Mini Tx UHD

 The Mini Tx UHD is part of BSI's family of RealFreedom wireless camera systems, which offer extensive camera control features via manufacturers' RCPs, as well as complete remote control of all transmitter RF, audio and video parameters from the RealFreedom receive system with a user-friendly interface.

 Lead R&D/RF Engineer for BSI, Sacha Rossek, says "One of the major disappointments of the low-latency encoders currently available has been inadequate UHD picture quality at typical single pedestal COFDM bandwidths.
 This leaves most operators having to use dual pedestal to achieve the required picture quality for wireless UHD broadcast applications.
-Despite BSI's pocket-sized solution, our in-house encoder offers significant improved picture quality at typical bit rates, over the COTS encoders currently available."
+Even with its small size, our in-house encoder offers significant improved picture quality at typical bit rates compared to the COTS encoders currently available."

 In order to provide the most compact solution while maintaining maximum flexibility, the Mini Tx UHD includes changeable connector panels to suit a variety of applications, whether it is a single UHD/HD video input, quad HD inputs or in-car CAN-Bus.